xanderbilla/Clothing-App/README.md

 # E Commerce Web Application

-The multi-e-commerce application is a comprehensive solution that encompasses four distinct apps: fashion web, food order, electronic e-commerce, and grocery apps.
-Each app operates independently, yet they are seamlessly integrated to provide users with a unified shopping experience.

 The fashion web app serves as an online store for clothing and fashion accessories.
 It features product listings, detailed product information, and a shopping cart.
 Users can search, browse, and add items to their cart, and complete purchases using various payment methods.

 ## Features